Four youths charged in connection with assault, vandalism and theft in Aberdeen community - Evening Express

-A number of other youths were taken home by officers and spoken to in front of their parents or guardians following high-visibility patrols in the Kincorth and Garthdee area.
+A number of other youths were taken home by officers and spoken to in front of their parents or guardians following high-visibility patrols in the Kincorth and Garthdee areas.

 The operation was carried out between Thursday and Sunday last week and also involved unmarked patrols in the area.